Cricklewood Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to commence your Cricklewood lease extension
+Main reasons to start your Cricklewood lease extension

 Top reasons for lease extension now:

-Cricklewood property with a lease extension is almost the same value as a freehold
+Cricklewood property with a lease extension has roughly the same value as a freehold

-It is generally accepted that a property with more than one hundred years remaining is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with more than one hundred years remaining is worth roughly the same as a freehold.
+Where an further ninety years added to any lease with more than 45 years left, the premises will be worth the same as a freehold for many years in the future.

 Lender Requirement